Siyka Tsoncheva: Military education

-Fatal Flight
+Fatal flight

 The Rhodope region had planned its own civil airport in the 1960s, and it was finally built in the early 1970s near the Kardzhali district "Gledka."
 The runway at the Kardzhali airport was mainly used by Mi-1, Mi-8 helicopters and the tiny An-14 transport aircraft, which made daily passenger flights between the capital and Kardzhali, flying in the morning to Sofia and then back in the evening.

 In the early morning of 17 September 1971, a powerful cyclone struck the Balkan Peninsula with dark clouds and mountain fog.
 Tsoncheva piloted an An-14 from Kardzhali with four crew members and eight passengers on board.
 It was to be a visual flight Kardzhali - Asenovgrad - Pazardzhik - Vakarel - Sofia, but the path took the plane over fog near the Rila mountains.
 For that portion of the flight, Tsoncheva requested that a traffic police dispatcher in Sofia navigate the plane.
 At a crucial moment, however, the radar indicators for Tsoncheva's plane overlapped with that of a transiting Turkish plane at a higher altitude.
 The controller confused the two planes and mistakenly gave the wrong landing instructions to the An-14 while it was still over the mountains.
 When the mistake was eventually realized, an order was given to immediately rise to 1,000 meters but it was already too late.
 The plane crashed head-on into the rocks near Mount Sveti Duh in the Alinitsa area above the village of Mala Tsarkva near Samokov.
-Tsoncheva and all but one passenger, who was smoking a cigarette in the tail section, were killed.
+Only one passenger, who was smoking a cigarette in the tail section, survived.